Skip to Content

 Other benefits are the potassium in fruit can reduce a dog’s risk of heart disease and stroke, and some fruits are superfoods (rich in nutrients) and may protect against cancers:

-No single food or food component can protect you against cancer by itself.
-But research shows that a diet filled with a variety of vegetables, fruits, whole grains, beans, and other plant foods helps lower risk for many cancers.”
+No single food can protect you against cancer by itself.
+But research shows that a diet filled with a variety of vegetables, fruits, whole grains, beans, and other plant foods helps lower risk for many cancers.” – AICR

 The other 90% should come from dog food that’s healthy and well-balanced.

 Fruits should be fed sparingly to your German Shepherd to avoid any stomach upset or, even worse, dreaded gas and diarrhea!
-Remember, a dog’s digestive system is much more sensitive than us humans!
+Remember, a dog’s digestive system is much more sensitive than a human’s!

 Keep the portion size small.
-The same rule applies to other “people foods” that you may occasionally give to your dog, such as these 34 human foods here.
+The same rule applies to other “people foods” that you may occasionally give to your dog.

 To help you with this, here are some recommended portion sizes of fruits that your German Shepherd can eat.
 It is only a rough guide, and you can adjust this depending on your dog’s size, activity level, and age.